 South Luangwa is often rightly referred to as one of the greatest wildlife safari destinations in the world.
 Its density of animals, the beautiful Luangwa River, and its oxbow lagoons all make for extraordinary wildlife experiences.

-The park is home to lions, leopards, rhinos, buffalos, hippos, many antelope species and wild dogs.
-South Luangwa is a superb venue for walking safaris, and other activities include day and night game drives, hot-air balloon safaris, cultural visits and fantastic birdwatching safaris.
+The park is home to lions, leopards, rhinos, buffalos, hippos, many antelope species, and wild dogs.
+South Luangwa is a superb venue for walking safaris, and other activities include game drives, cultural visits, and fantastic birdwatching safaris.
 Accommodation ranges from luxury lodges to camping.

 11. Hwange National Park, Zimbabwe

 Mandavu and Masuma dams are excellent places to see wildlife.
 The Bumbusi National Monument includes fascinating 18th-century ruins and ancient rock carvings.
-Hwange offers a variety of accommodation options, including lodges, camps, and camping and caravan sites.
+Hwange offers a variety of accommodation options, including lodges and camps.

-Selous Game Reserve is one of Africa’s largest protected area and is famous for walking safaris.
-It’s also known for its big cats, rhinos, elephants, wild dogs and high densities of plains game.
+Nyerere National Park, formerly known as Selous Game Reserve, is the largest national park in Africa.
+It’s also known for its big cats, rhinos (although rare), elephants, wild dogs, and high densities of plains game.
 The Rufiji River provides great animal habitats – you might even see a rare Pel’s fishing owl!

-Visitors can enjoy boating excursions on the Rufuji River, and the reserve’s accommodation includes lodges, tented camps, and camping sites.
+Visitors can enjoy boating excursions on the Rufiji River, and the reserve’s accommodation includes lodges and tented camps.

 13. Ruaha National Park, Tanzania

-Remote and pristine, Ruaha National Park is Tanzania’s largest park and is renowned for its breathtaking natural beauty.
-Its diverse wildlife includes lions, leopards, elephants, wild dogs and buffalos, and numerous bird species.
-It has diverse landscapes of rugged hills, lush riverbanks, and vast savannahs.
+Remote and pristine, Ruaha National Park is renowned for its breathtaking natural beauty.
+Its diverse wildlife includes lions, leopards, elephants, wild dogs, and buffalos, and numerous bird species.
+It has diverse landscapes of rugged hills, lush riverbanks, and vast savannahs that are far less frequented compared to other national parks in Africa.
+This is the perfect place if you aim to stay clear of well-trodden tourist trails.

 The park’s lifeline is the Great Ruaha River.
-Visitors can enjoy boating safaris, guided game drives or walking safaris.
-Accommodation options range from luxury lodges to more budget-friendly campsites.
+Visitors can enjoy boating safaris, guided game drives, and walking safaris.

 14. Gorongosa National Park, Mozambique